Data-driven-RTI/MC_Diffusion/README.md

   <img src="images/Overview.png" alt="Overview" width="50%"/>
 </p>

 For data collection, we design a testbed, Spin, which consists of an RF sensor network with 16 sensor nodes, two types of containers, a rotating platform, and an RGB camera.
+The large container contains soil with predefined locations to insert one or more small containers.
+Potato tubers with different dimensions are buried in different small containers with soil.
+By placing the “nesting containers” on a rotating platform and rotating the platform with various predefined angles, root tubers can be located at various positions and orientations within the sensing area.
+In addition, we use a stick with a colored marker, which is captured by the RGB camera to generate the ground truth.